sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * If you like exploring, San Francisco has many great parks:
   * Golden Gate Park - Ankit recommends spending a Sunday renting a bike and exploring the park, since they close some of the roads to cars on Sundays.
 Make sure you get to Ocean Beach to watch the sunset!
     * Golden Gate Park is so huge that it deserves multiple visits.
 Rent a boat and row around Stow Lake (don't get a pedal boat, they're noisy and slower), then climbing up Strawberry Hill for some awesome views of the city!
   * Mission Dolores Park - Great for sitting around and people watching.
 Bring blankets and a frisbee!
 Bi-Rite Creamery is a staple and really close to the park.
 It also has great views of the Bay Bridge!
   * Alamo Square Park - home of the famous [painted ladies](https://en.wikipedia.org/wiki/Painted_ladies).
   * Land's End - A relatively easy hike ending in an excellent view of the Golden Gate Bridge.
 Sutro Baths are interesting, as well as the Legion of Honor.
   * The Presidio - Fort Point is the closest you can physically get to the Golden Gate Bridge.
 Take a picture from under it!
 The Palace of Fine Arts and the Walt Disney Museum are worth checking out.
-* Bouldering/Top roping is a super popular hobby in the city, Mission Cliffs and Dogpatch Boulders are the main places people go to.
+* Bouldering/Top roping is a super popular hobby in the city.
+Mission Cliffs and Dogpatch Boulders are the main places people go to.
 You can try out a day pass or get a monthly membership.
 * Lyon St Steps - Incredible views of the Bay, Sausalito, Alcatraz, and the Palace of Fine Arts make this part of the most expensive neighborhood in SF.
 Beware - it's quite the hike and some sections are steep, but it's well worth the view.
 * Escape Rooms - Get locked in a room with your friends, and solve puzzles and find clues to escape it in less than an hour.
-There's a lot of really good ones in SF.
+There are a lot of really good ones in SF.
 Victor particularly liked EscapeSF in Chinatown.

 #### Food
 * If you are looking for cheap, delicious meals, head over to Chinatown.